Biological-Microsystems-Laboratory/protocols/uPG.md

 Converting Designs with Arrays
 ---

-If you design includes any array it is usually to complex for the De-embed polygon option.
+If you design includes any array it is usually to complex for the De-embed polygon function.
 For arrays you will add it as a second file during the conversion process.

 1. Save the array separately from the main design.
 You must insure that the array lines up with the main design.
 The easiest way to do this is to create the whole design with the array and save as two different files.
 Then delete the array in one file, and everything but the array in the second file.
 2. Proceed as above with the main file.
 After you De-Embed polygons you will add the array.